SDA-SE/sda-dropwizard-commons/sda-commons-server-consumer/README.md

 The consumer name will be derived from the received token (currently they are the same) and is added to the [`MDC`](https://www.slf4j.org/manual.html#mdc) and as request property.

-If the consumer token is configured as required (= _not optional_) which is the default when using the yaml configuration, the server will respond `401 Unauthorized` when the client does not provide a consumer token.
+If the consumer token is configured as required (= _not optional_) which is the default when using the YAML configuration, the server will respond `401 Unauthorized` when the client does not provide a consumer token.

 ## Usage